I am often asked questions about epidural and spinal anaesthetics. I have compiled the information below with these questions in mind.

-A spinal anaesthetic is not suitable for labour pain relief unless it is known there will be delivery within the next hour or so after injection.
-It can be done for a potentially more challenging operative vaginal delivery or for a manual removal of placenta, when there has not been not an epidural in labour.
+A spinal anaesthetic is not suitable for labour pain relief unless it is known there will be delivery within the next hour or so after the injection.
+It can be done for a potentially more challenging operative vaginal delivery or for a manual removal of placenta when there has not been an epidural in labour.

 Sometimes a combined spinal-epidural is used.
 This is because the spinal anaesthetic is of faster onset (within a few minutes) and so gives quick onset and very effective pain relief.
 The epidural anaesthetic catheter is sited so local anaesthetic can be administered via this route so there can be ongoing pain relief in labour after the spinal anaesthetic medication has worn off.

 Spinal anaesthetics have become far more popular than epidural anaesthetics for elective Caesarean section deliveries.
 This is because spinal anaesthetics are quicker in onset and give more predictably effective pain relief.
 The limited duration of anaesthetic is usually not a problem as the operation is usually completed before the anaesthetic has worn off.

 Sometimes a combined spinal-epidural anaesthetic is done.
 That gives all the benefits of the spinal anaesthetic and the epidural catheter is in place for postoperative pain relief and in case the operation takes a longer time than the spinal anaesthetic is effective.